kitnil/guix-artwork/website/posts/guixdays-arm-hacking.md

 This time we made it through the full build phase and we knew we were almost there.
-Our enthusiasm was quickly dampened when we got the error during the tests "unable to find the 'dc' program".
+Our enthusiasm was quickly dampened when we got the error during the
+tests: `unable to find the 'dc' program`.
 What is this `dc` program?
 This isn't any package any of us had heard of before.
 It definitely wasn't packaged in Guix.
 A quick `apt-cache search dc` search in Ubuntu showed they didn't have package either.
 A second search of Ubuntu, `apt-file search dc | grep '/bin/dc'`